Cancer-Related Post-Traumatic Stress (PDQ®)–Patient Version

-Post-traumatic stress symptoms develop by conditioning.
+PTS symptoms develop by conditioning.

 Conditioning occurs when certain triggers become linked with an upsetting event.
 Neutral triggers (such as smells, sounds, and sights) that occurred at the same time as upsetting triggers (such as chemotherapy or painful treatments) later cause anxiety, stress, and fear even when they occur alone, after the trauma has ended.

-Screening for Cancer-Related Post-traumatic Stress (PTS)
+Screening for Cancer-Related Post-Traumatic Stress (PTS)